Triangular Schlesinger systems and superelliptic curves: Introduction

 As observed in Theorem 1 in the case when $n$ is positive and the greatest common divisor of $m$ and $N$ is bigger than 1, denoted $(m, N)>1$, or when $n$ is negative, the involved meromorphic differentials have several poles $P_1,\ldots,P_s$ and are of the third kind in general, {\it i.~e.} have non-zero residues, therefore one should use elements of $H_1(X_a\setminus\{P_1,\ldots,P_s\},\mathbb Z)$ to integrate them correctly.
 We observe another effect in this case: taking small loops encircling the poles of the differentials, one expresses the matrix entries $b_i^{kl}(a)$ {\it via} the residues of the differentials, which turn out to be polynomials or rational functions in the variables $a_1,\ldots,a_N$.
 These are the results of Theorem \ref{thm_2} in Section \ref{sect_thm2} for $n$ positive and of Theorem 4 from Section 3.2 for $n$ negative.

 As a consequence of Theorem \ref{thm_2}, we calculate explicitly a rational solution of the Painlev\'e VI equation with the parameters

-for each {\bf positive} integer $n$ not divisible by $3$, see Section 4.1, Theorem \ref{thmrat1}.
-In the same fashion, Theorem 6 from Section 4.2 gives {\it a one-parameter family} of rational solutions of the Painlev\'e VI equation with the parameters
+for each {\bf positive} integer $n$ not divisible by $3$, additionally observing quite a regular asymptotic behaviour of its zeros and poles with respect to $n$ tending to infinity, see Section 4.1, Theorem \ref{thmrat1} and Proposition \ref{th:zeros}.
+In the same fashion, Theorem \ref{thm_rat2} from Section 4.2 gives a {\it one-parameter family} of rational solutions of the Painlev\'e VI equation with the parameters

 for each {\bf negative} integer $n$.
-Theorems \ref{thm_3} and 8 from Section 4.3 generalize Theorems \ref{thmrat1} and 6, respectively, and provide much larger classes of rational solutions of Painlev\'e VI equations.
-In addition, the corresponding families of Liouvillian solutions of Painlev\'e VI equations are presented in Section 4.4.
 The last Section 5 is devoted to the applications to Garnier systems.
-Some algebraic solutions of particular Garnier systems are computed explicitly in Section 5.1, Theorem \ref{thm_5}, and Section 5.2, Theorem 11.
+Some algebraic solutions of particular Garnier systems are computed explicitly in Section 5.1, Theorem \ref{thm_5}, and Section 5.2, Theorem \ref{thm_garnier}.